netdata/netdata/docs/quickstart/infrastructure.md

 number of distributed nodes.

-In this quickstart guide, you'll learn the basics of using Netdata Cloud to monitor an infrastructure with dashboards, composite charts, and alarm viewing.
+In this quickstart guide, you'll learn the basics of using Netdata Cloud to monitor an infrastructure with dashboards, composite charts, and alert viewing.
 You'll then learn about the most critical ways to configure the Agent on each of your nodes to maximize the value you get from Netdata.

 This quickstart assumes you've [installed Netdata](https://github.com/netdata/netdata/edit/master/packaging/installer/README.md)